iefdev/junkyard/n2rgb.md

 This is just a small script to grab preformatted rgb(a) values from a file.
 It'll return rgb(a) values to just copy and paste.
 The script is using `awk` to filter the values, so searching for “red” will match all names with “red” in it. _(see Example 1-2)_

-In X11 there's a great file with a list of colornames and their values.
+In X11 there's a great file with a list of color names and their values.
 In my OS X, the file location for that file is:

 ```
 /usr/X11/share/X11/rgb.txt